Medicinal Garden

 Target system: Immune System, Digestive System, Nervous System, Respiratory System

-Use: Used for croup, colic, coughs and headaches.
-Works as an antidote for mushroom poisoning.
-Juice of plant given for bruising and restlessness.
-Alleviates strained ligaments, eye strains and migraines, rheumatism and restlessness from sciatica.
-Helps with tooth infection, treats prolapsed rectum, constipation, and loose stools that contain blood.
-Used to induce relaxation for sleep.
+Use: Rue is used for croup, colic, coughs and headaches.
+It works as an antidote for mushroom poisoning.
+Juices of the plant are given for bruising and restlessness.
+Rue alleviates strained ligaments, eye strains, migraines, rheumatism, and restlessness from sciatica.
+It helps with tooth infections, treats prolapsed rectums, reduces constipation, and treats bloody loose stools.
+It is also used to induce relaxation for sleep.

 Preparation: Medicinal Parts- aerial parts.
-Juice of entire plant before flowering.
-The leaves are the major medicinal part but stems can be used as well.
+The juice of the entire plant is extracted before flowering.
+The leaves are the major medicinal part, but stems can be used as well.

 Sassafras